What is herpes?

 Herpes is an infection caused by a virus, either herpes simplex virus type 1 (HSV-1) or herpes simplex virus type 2 (HSV-2.)
 Although most genital herpes infections are caused by HSV-2 and most oral herpes infections are caused by HSV-1, we now know that either virus, type 1 or type 2 can cause blisters or sores known as genital herpes.

-Genital Herpes is more common than a lot of people realize – about 1 in 5 people between 14 and 49 is infected.
-As many as 90% of people with Genital Herpes are unaware that they have the virus.
+Genital herpes is more common than a lot of people realize – about 1 in 6 people between 14 and 49 are infected.
+As many as 90% of people with genital herpes are unaware that they have the virus.

 Some people have no symptoms at all.
-But many people who have herpes get blisters or sores on their vagina, penis, thighs, or buttocks.
+But many people who have herpes get blisters or sores on their lips, inside the mouth, or on or inside the vagina, penis, thighs, or buttocks.
 These blisters or sores are different for everyone – some people only get them once; other people have "outbreaks" many times over their lifetime.

-If you have them, your doctor will look at your sores or blisters and maybe take a sample from them.
-If you don’t have symptoms your doctor can take a sample of blood to test for the herpes, although the results are not always clear-cut.
+If you have sores or blisters that you feel may be herpes, have your medical provider look at them.
+They may decide to take a sample from them by swabbing the open sore with a cotton swab.
+If you don’t have symptoms your provider can opt to take a sample of blood to test for herpes, although the results are not always clear-cut.

 No – once you have herpes, you have the virus for the rest of your life.
-But there are medicines that help the sores heal more quickly and decrease your partners’ risk.
-Taking the medicine everyday can make the outbreaks less frequent.
+But there are medicines that help the sores heal more quickly and they can decrease your partners’ risk of contracting herpes from you if you take the medicine everyday.
+These medicines can also make the outbreaks less frequent and less uncomfortable.

 What’s the worst that could happen?